humanmade/asset-manager-framework/readme.md

 Current status: **Proof of concept.** This is far from ready for production use.

-The following user-facing features work as expected:
+The following features work as expected:

 * [X] Image block (including its derivatives such as Cover and Media & Text)
 * [X] Video block